bangChiem/PAA_Pages/README.md

 ## 🖥️ Features
 - **Home Page**: Introduction and mission statement
 - **Events Page**: Upcoming and past events, including flyers and recaps
-- **Resources Page**: Links to cultural, academic, and advocacy resources
-- **Leadership Page**: Profiles of the current E-board and advisors
 - **Contact Page**: How to join, reach out, or collaborate

-## 🛠️ Tech Stack
-- HTML, CSS, JavaScript (or React, if used)
-- Hosting via GitHub Pages / Netlify / TCNJ server (specify here)

 ## 📬 Contact
 For questions, collaborations, or membership inquiries, reach out to: